iot-onboarding/mudfiles/README.md

 files for common and uncommon devices.

 At this point we have very few devices, so an ontology of devices is not really necessary or desireable.
+Put things wherever you like for now.
-Once we have a few hundred definitions, then we will want to sort according to some to-be-established categories.
+That is, make it up, and don't worry too much.
+Once we have a few hundred definitions, then we will want to sort  according to some to be determined categories.

 Please establish a new directory for each device, and name the directory for the device's common name.
 If there are multiple hardware/firmware versions